OverDriver05/HDest-Modern-Weapons-Pack/README.md

 # Changelog
 This repository is my personal tweaking of the original project, which itself was edited by HalfBakedCake to work with newer HD versions.
+Mainly I wanted even more variety to the weapons.
+As such, some weapons may fit the same niche and could be considered to be repetitve.
+To each their own I guess.

-Thanks to everyone who worked on it before to create a highly useful and fun mod.
+Thanks to everyone who worked on it before to create a highly useful and fun mod!

 Creating new weapons consists of creating a new zs under /source/examples/weapons/.
 Textures are edited under /graphics/gunimages/ and /sprites.
 Make sure to change textures under /textures.xxx and load by editing /zscript.

 New sprites have to have offsets set through something like SLADE.

 **Now requires Accensi's HDBulletLib (https://gitlab.com/accensi/hd-addons/hdbulletlib), due to dependency on new calibers**